cis1950android/cis1950android.github.io/homework2.md

 The date screen allows user to pick the pickup date for their order.
 It contains the following elements:

-- a radio buttons group for the pickup date.
+- a radio button group for the pickup date.
 The first pickup date should cost more, meaning that if the user chooses the closest date, the displayed price should be higher than other dates.
 It is okay to hard-code the options for the dates, and we will assume that the first radio button is the closest date with the higher price.
 You will be given the option to make it dynamic as an extra credit.
 - a button to cancel the order, which should navigate to Home Screen
 - a button to continue the order, which navigates to the next screen: Order Summary Screen.